Combining Prior Knowledge and Data for Robust Controller Design: Proof of Lemma

-\begin{IEEEbiography}[{ }]{Julian Berberich} received the Master’s degree in Engineering Cybernetics from the University of Stuttgart, Germany, in 2018.
+\begin{IEEEbiography}[{ }]{Julian Berberich} received the Master's degree in Engineering Cybernetics from the University of Stuttgart, Germany, in 2018.
 Since 2018, he has been a Ph.D. student at the Institute for Systems Theory and Automatic Control under supervision of Prof. Frank Allg\"ower and a member of the International Max-Planck Research School (IMPRS) at the University of Stuttgart.
 He has received the Outstanding Student Paper Award at the 59th Conference on Decision and Control in 2020.
 His research interests are in the area of data-driven analysis and control. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }] {Carsten W. Scherer} received his Ph.D. degree in mathematics from the University of W\"urzburg (Germany) in 1991.
-In 1993, he joined Delft University of Technology (The Netherlands) where he held positions as an assistant and associate professor.
-From December 2001 until February 2010 he was a full professor within the Delft Center for Systems and Control at Delft University of Technology.
-Since March 2010 he holds the SimTech Chair for Mathematical Systems Theory in the Department of Mathematics at the University of Stuttgart (Germany).
+In 1993, he joined Delft University of Technology, The Netherlands, where he held positions as an assistant, associate and full professor at the Delft Center for Systems and Control.
+Since March 2010 he holds the SimTech Chair for Mathematical Systems Theory at the Department of Mathematics, University of Stuttgart, Germany.

-Dr. Scherer acted as the chair of the IFAC technical committee on Robust Control (2002-2008), and he has served as an associated editor for the IEEE Transactions on Automatic Control, Automatica, Systems and Control Letters and the European Journal of Control.
+Dr. Scherer acted as the chair of the IFAC technical committee on Robust Control, and served as an AE for the IEEE Transactions on Automatic Control, Automatica, Systems \& Control Letters and the European Journal of Control.
 Since 2013 he is an IEEE fellow “for contributions to optimization-based robust controller synthesis“.

 Dr. Scherer’s main research activities cover various topics in applying optimization techniques for developing new advanced controller design algorithms and their application to mechatronics and aerospace systems. \end{IEEEbiography}